Collectibles 6

 Vignette 1914

-In 1914, a set of vignettes was issued depicting popular stayers and flyers, including Walter Rütt.
+In 1914, a set of vignettes was issued depicting popular stayers and sprinters, including Walter Rutt.
 The publisher is unknown.